Prevention of Lyme Disease

 - A good night sleep, ideally 8 hours at a consistent timeframe

-- Regular exercise, aiming for 30 minutes per day
+- Regular exercise, aiming for 30 minutes per day if able

 - A balanced nutrient-rich diet, ideally organic, that includes 4-9 servings of fruits and vegetables and 8 glasses of water per day